IAmJonoBo/Chiron/docs/ENVIRONMENT_SYNC.md

 2. Determining the appropriate `uv sync` flags
 3. Applying the same command to all environments

+The core synchronizer now scopes all filesystem interactions to the repository root it is initialised with.
+This enables deterministic unit tests and lets the tool operate against checked-out release branches or sandboxes without mutating the main workspace.

 ### Update Strategy

 Updates are applied using: